mattshoe/kdux/docs/testing.md

 ## Testing

-Kdux is designed with testability in mind, offering robust tools to ensure that your state management logic behaves as expected.
-Whether you're testing reducers, middleware, or the entire store, Kdux supports integration-style testing, which allows you to verify the complete flow of state changes in your application.

 ### Best Practices for Testing with Kdux

 - **Don't Neglect Unit Tests:** Unit testing Reducers and Middleware is essential to ensure your code works the way you